-American College Dublin (Ireland)
+- American College Dublin (Ireland)

-- · American University of Paris (France)
+- American University of Paris (France)

-- · Anglia Ruskin University, Cambridge (England)
+- Anglia Ruskin University, Cambridge (England)

 - Athabasca University (Canada)

 - Bath Spa University (Bath, England)

 - Brunei University London (England)

 - John Cabot University (Rome, Italy)

 - Macquarie University (Sydney, Australia)

-- Middlesex University (London, England)
+- Middlesex University (London, England) •

 - Northumbria University (Newcastle, England)

 - Rennes School of Business (France)

+- University of Essex (London)

 - University of Gloucestershire (England)

 - University of Otago (New Zealand)

 - University of Westminster, London (England)

 - Victoria University of Wellington (New Zealand)

-Online Bachelor Degrees
+Online Bachelor's Degrees

-- · Cal State Online
+- Cal State Online

-- · Alliant International University
+- Alliant International University

-- · Arizona State University
+- Arizona State University

+DeSales University

+Regis University

+TUI University

+Oregon State University

+Purdue University Global

+Sacramento State University

-- Athabasca University (Canada)
+Pepperdine University

-- The City University of New York (CUNY)

-- · School of Professional Studies
+- Athabasca University (Canada) - The City University of New York (CUNY) School of Professional Studies

-- · Berklee Online I Berklee College of Music (MA)
+Berklee - Online I Berklee College of Music (MA)

-- · DeSales University

-- National University (Los Angeles Campus)

-- Oregon State University

-- Pepperdine University

-- Graziadio School of Business and Management
+Graziadio School of Business and Management

-- Purdue University Global

-- Regis University

-- Sacramento State University

-- Southern New Hampshire University (NH)

-- TUI University

-- Western Governors University (UT)

 Students are strongly advised to gather as much information as possible about their chosen transfer college or university.
 Counselors will assist students with the transfer process, including appropriate course selection and information regarding the admission process and requirements.
-However, it is up to each individual student - working with a counselor - to decide upon an educational goal, to take responsibility for devising a long-range educational plan to achieve that goal, to read the catalog of his or her chosen transfer institution, and then to choose the appropriate Santa Monica College courses to satisfy the requirements for transfer to that college or university.
+However, it is up to each individual student - working with a counselor - to decide upon an education goal, to take responsibility for devising a long-range education plan to achieve that goal, to read the catalog of his or her chosen transfer institution, and then to choose the appropriate Santa Monica College courses to satisfy the requirements for transfer to that college or university.